Undergraduate Research Grants for FCRH Students

 • Faculty mentors who plan to supervise FCRH grant-funded research must provide a letter of recommendation for their student of no more than 400 words by the day after the application due date.
 The faculty member will automatically be notified to submit a recommendation after the student submits his/her application, but letters can be submitted in advance of the student submission.

-Note that only tenured or tenure-track faculty members are permitted to act as mentors.
+Note that only tenured or tenure-track faculty members are permitted to act as mentors during the school year.

 • All research involving human subjects is subject to review and approval by the Fordham Institutional Review Board (IRB).
 The IRB requires that both the student and faculty mentor have completed the human subject protection online training course called “CITI” (Collaborative Institutional Training Initiative).
 CITI certificates of completion for both the student and faculty mentor must accompany submissions to the IRB in order to be reviewed.
 Grant recipients will be required to submit IRB approval documentation prior to initiating work.
 It is highly recommended that students get started on their IRB approval as soon as possible as it might take more than a month (or sometimes two) for approval.